 You might be a good candidate for a fat transfer breast augmentation if:

-- You have reasonable expectations about the results of surgery.
+- You have reasonable expectations about the results of the surgery.

 - You are in a good state of physical and mental health

-- You have an abundance of unwanted fat in your body, which can be transplanted to improve your breasts.
+- You have an abundance of unwanted fat in your body, which can be transplanted to increase the size of your breasts.

 - You want a small increase in your breast size.
 You are looking for subtle enlargement of your breasts of about one to two cup sizes.

 - You want to enhance the appearance of your cleavage.

 - You are willing to quit smoking before the surgery until complete recovery.

 Dr Doyle will help you set realistic expectations by showing you several before and after photos and will also show what the changes may look like in you using 3D planning tools.
 This session will help you get a rough idea of how the results may look; however, it is not 100% accurate as different factors may vary the outcome.
 It is essential to consult with your surgeon before the operation to know if fat transfer to breasts would be suitable for you.
 Book a consultation with Dr Doyle now to find out if you are an ideal candidate for breast augmentation through fat transfer.